Post Malone: Early life

 Austin Richard Post was born on July 4, 1995, in Syracuse, New York.
 He was raised by his father, Richard Post, and his stepmother, Jodie.
-His father had been a DJ in his youth and introduced Malone to many different genres of music including hip hop, country, and rock.
-When Malone was nine years old, he and his family moved to Grapevine, Texas, after his father became the manager of concessions for the Dallas Cowboys.
-Malone began to play the guitar and auditioned for the American band Crown the Empire in 2010, but was rejected after his guitar strings broke during the audition.
-He credited his initial interest in learning guitar to the video game Guitar Hero.
+His father had been a DJ in his youth and introduced Malone to many different genres of music including hip-hop, country, and rock.
+When Malone was nine years old, he and his family moved to Grapevine, Texas, after his father became the manager of concessions for the Dallas Cowboys football team.
+According to Malone, his first foray into professional music began when he played guitar in a local metalcore band.
+His interest in the genre persisted past this endeavor as he also auditioned as a guitarist for the Texas-based metalcore group Crown the Empire in 2010, but was rejected after his guitar strings broke during the audition.
+He credited his initial interest in learning guitar to the video game series Guitar Hero.

-Malone has always had a love for alternative rock music, and appeared for a DJ set at Emo Nite in Los Angeles, California, in June 2017, playing songs by American alt-rock band My Chemical Romance at the event.
-According to Malone, his first foray into professional music began when he was in a heavy metal band.
-He says soon afterwards he transitioned to softer rock as well as hip hop, before beginning to experiment on FL Studio.
+Malone has expressed his affinity for alternative rock music, and appeared for a DJ set at Emo Nite in Los Angeles, California, in June 2017, playing songs by My Chemical Romance at the event.
+He says soon afterwards he transitioned to softer rock as well as hip-hop, before beginning to experiment on FL Studio.